-The national economy-its relation to and effect upon the building industry.
-Estimating techniques for building works; analyses of "all in" materials, labour and plant rates; analyses of trade unit rates; preliminary items; pricing of a bill of quantities.
+The national economy---its relation to and effect upon the building industry.
+Estimating techniques for building works; analyses of 'all-in' materials, labour and plant rates; analyses of trade unit rates; preliminary items.

 Hillebrandt P. M. Economic Theory and the Construction Industry Macmillan